wordsforthewise/nate-g/_posts/cancer and smoking.md

 ![female cancer rates.png](/images/female cancer rates.png) {: .center-image }

 I can't help but think some of that is from pollution, but the smoking and cancer death curves for men look shockinly similar, just offset by 30 years.
+Don't smoke; it's bad for you.
+Yes, even smoking weed is bad for you, despite what a few obscure studies may show--smoke is pollution!